-An outbreak exists when a new nursing home onset of COVID-19 occurs (i.e., a new COVID-19 case among residents or staff).
-When a new case of COVID-19 among residents or staff is identified, a facility should initiate outbreak testing and post signage and education for visitors.
-Visitors should be notified about the potential for COVID-19 exposure in the facility and adhere to the core principles of COVID-19 infection prevention, including effective hand hygiene and social distancing.
+An outbreak exists when a new nursing home onset of an infectious illness with transmittable potential occurs.
+The facility will initiate contact tracing, post signage and education for visitors.
+Visitors should be notified about the potential for exposure in the facility and adhere to the core principles of infection prevention, including effective hand hygiene and social distancing, and appropriate use of source control